-The 1997 Incentive Plan is scheduled to expire on June 22, 2007.
+The 1997 Incentive Plan expired on June 22, 2007.
 Awards granted on or before the termination date shall remain exercisable, in accordance with their respective terms, after the termination of the Plan.

-Subsequent to March 31, 2007, the Universal Health Realty Income Trust 2007 Restricted Stock Plan (the "2007 Plan") was approved and adopted by our Board of Trustees, subject to the approval of our shareholders.
-A total of 75,000 shares have been authorized for issuance under the 2007 Plan and there have been no shares issued under the 2007 Plan at March 31, 2007.
-Additionally, subsequent to March 31, 2007, the Board of Trustees approved the termination of the Universal Health Realty Income Trust's Share Compensation Plan for outside Trustees.
+During the second quarter of 2007, our Board of Trustees approved and adopted the Universal Health Realty Income Trust 2007 Restricted Stock Plan (the "2007 Plan").
+The 2007 Plan was also approved by our shareholders during the second quarter of 2007.
+A total of 75,000 shares have been authorized for issuance under the 2007 Plan and there have been no shares issued under the 2007 Plan at June 30, 2007.
+Additionally, during the second quarter of 2007, the Board of Trustees approved the termination of the Universal Health Realty Income Trust's Share Compensation Plan for outside Trustees.